WHAT ARE LOANS?

 - Student Loans: private loans used to pay for school.
 Usually some sort deferred interest and payment requirements until school has been completed.

 - Car Title Loans: a loan taken out based on the value of your car.

 - Car Loans: These are basically loans that you get to buy a car.
-You can approach the bank directly and seek to get some kind of personal or auto loan to buy a vehicle.
+You can approach the bank directly and seek to personal or auto loan to buy a vehicle.

 - Peer to Peer Loans: a new sort of loan where you borrow small loans from a community of lenders.

 - Home Equity Loans: loans taken out on the equity of your home.